invictus-anic3tus/v4/JOURNAL.md

 I also did a bit more headset research.
 So the headset I was looking at is the Emax Transporter (not 2 lol im not that fancy) headset, and from videos ive seen online it's pretty decent--especially for less than $60 😭 Anyways, I asked if it would be fair if I could get it instead of making my own.

 Research for this thing has been actually fairly light.
-I don't think I'm acutally quite done yet, there's always something I forget about.
+I don't think I'm actually quite done yet, there's always something I forget about.

 2.5 hrs

+### days ten thru twelve - june 6-12
+i've been doing a bunch on the 3d printer and less on the drone from the 6th to the 12th, but for two days I worked on some CAD!
+I cadded the flight controller when i realized that there wasn't one, and also a few other small things. i found some 3d models online and that's pretty much it. on the 12th i left for church camp! cya soon :D

+3 hrs

+### day thirteen - june 18
+back from church camp!
+I made a model for the switches im using in the DIY controller, and re-analysed the bom for anything I could get rid of. i popped all the components into one design, and started organizing it and seeing what would go where.

+1.5 hrs